 Navy cancels review for SEALs after firing of Navy secretary

-SAN DIEGO (AP) — The Navy on Wednesday cancelled a peer-review process for three Navy SEAL officers who supervised a fourth SEAL convicted of posing with a dead teenage captive in Iraq.
+SAN DIEGO (AP) — The Navy on Wednesday canceled a peer-review process that would have determined if three Navy SEAL officers who supervised an enlisted SEAL convicted of posing with a dead teenage captive in Iraq should remain on the elite force.

-Acting Navy Secretary Thomas Modly said the case was becoming a distraction for the elite force.
+Acting Navy Secretary Thomas Modly said the case was becoming a distraction for the commando force, known for its quiet professionalism.

 Gallagher and the three SEALs were notified last week that a board of peers would determine if they should remain SEALs.